kyverno/website/content/en/docs/Writing policies/mutate.md

 ## Mutate Existing resources

-In addition to mutation of "incoming" or "new" resources, Kyverno also supports mutation on existing resources with `patchesStrategicMerge` and `patchesJson6902`.
-Unlike standard mutate policies that are applied through the AdmissionReview process, mutate existing policies are applied in the background which update existing resources in the cluster.
+In addition to mutation of "incoming" or "new" resources, Kyverno also supports mutation on existing resources with `patchStrategicMerge` and `patchesJson6902`.
+Unlike standard mutate policies that are applied through the AdmissionReview process, mutate existing policies are applied in the background (via the background controller) which update existing resources in the cluster.
 These mutate existing policies, like traditional mutate policies, are still triggered via the AdmissionReview process but apply to existing--and even different--resources.
 They may also optionally be configured to apply upon updates to the policy itself.
+This has two important implications:

+1. Mutation for existing resources is an asynchronous process.
+This means there will be a variable amount of delay between the period where the trigger was observed and the existing resource was mutated.
-Because these mutations occur on existing resources, Kyverno may need additional permissions which it does not have by default.
+2. Custom permissions are almost always required.
+Because these mutations occur on existing resources and not an AdmissionReview (which does not yet exist), Kyverno may need additional permissions which it does not have by default.
 See the section on [customizing permissions](/docs/installation/customization/#customizing-permissions) on how to grant additional permission to the Kyverno ServiceAccount to determine, prior to installing mutate existing rules, if additional permissions are required.

 To define such a policy, trigger resources need to be specified in the `match` block.
 The target resources--resources that are mutated in the background--are specified in each mutate rule under `mutate.targets`.
 Note that all target resources within a single rule must share the same definition schema.
 For example, a mutate existing rule fails if this rule mutates both `Pod` and `Deployment` as they do not share the same OpenAPI V3 schema (except `metadata`).